Virtual Learning Communities

 A Virtual Learning Community is a cohort of ten to twelve pastors, each having a team of key staff and laity.
 This group meets via Zoom four times over 18 months to learn, collaborate and strategically plan the future of their parishes.
 A Learning Community is not a program or a one-time conference, rather it is a unique process that promotes innovation and invites teams to grow with one another in making disciples.

 All Virtual Learning Community meetings are via Zoom.
 Through the Zoom “Breakout Rooms” feature, we are able to have large group sessions, but also put leaders into virtual small groups to discuss and collaborate together.
-This technology has proven to be a perfect fit for our process.
+This technology has proven to be an excellent fit for our process.

 By agreeing to join a Learning Community, a parish is committing to four, two-day sessions over the course of 18 months, regular follow-ups and check-ins with the Parish Catalyst staff, and an open mind and heart ready to learn and grow their parish.

-Each Learning Community will meet four times over the course of 18 months.
+Each Learning Community will meet four times over the course of 18 months, with a follow up call between those meetings.

 A pastor should include team members who help shape and implement the mission of the parish.
 These may be staff or key lay leaders.
 The most important characteristics of participants are: a desire to learn, a willingness to embrace change and a desire to do the hard work of parish renewal.